AD4Noobs/site/content/prepwork/VM_templates/Windows_10/_index.md

 ![](new_vm_45.png)

 When the machine has fully powered off click on the VM and open `Settings`.
 Now go to `Storage`, select the `VBoxGuestAdditions...`-drive and right click on it.
-Then click click on `Remove Attachment` and then Remove.
+Then click on `Remove Attachment` and then Remove.

 ![](remove_virtbox_iso.gif.gif)